I’m no racist, whites welcome, says South Africa’s Zuma

 The president also said that a new law preventing foreign ownership of land in South Africa applied only to agricultural properties and not to private residences.

-Zuma was reacting to concerns by some white South Africans after he told a rally of his ruling African National Congress that all South Africa’s troubles began when the first whites landed more than 300 years ago.
+Zuma was reacting to concerns raised by some white South Africans after he told a rally of his ruling African National Congress that all the country’s troubles began when the first white settlers landed more than 300 years ago.

 “South Africa belongs to all who live in it, black and white,” he told parliament, quoting the ANC’s Freedom Charter, which was adopted during the fight to end the white racist system of apartheid.

 Breaking away from his written speech in response to debate on his state of the nation address last week, he said: “We are a rainbow nation, nobody will chase you away.
 There should be no fear.”

 But, he said, he would never stop talking about history because South Africa’s children should know the country’s past to ensure that mistakes were not repeated.